prettier/prettier/editors/webstorm/README.md

 ### Multiple file types  ###

 If you woud like to use one watcher for multiple file types.
-Or if you like more control, meake these changes to the settings above.
+Or if you like more control, make these changes to the settings above.

 * **File Type**: Any
 * **Arguments** set `--write $FileDir$/*{.js,.ts,.tsx}`

-> I want prettier to run for any Javascript, Typesript or tsx files
+> I want prettier to run for any Javascript, Typesript or tsx file.

 ![Example](./prettier-file-watcher-multi-file.jpg)